 Nearsightedness (myopia).
 If you have nearsightedness, you are not able to see things far away without the help of glasses or contact lenses.
 Nearsightedness is caused when the eyeball, cornea, or lens of your eye is the wrong shape.
-Corneal ring implantation for nearsightedness may work best if you have mild or moderate nearsightedness.
+Corneal ring implantation may work best if you have mild or moderate nearsightedness.
 You might not need glasses or contact lenses after the surgery.

 Swelling of the cornea after eye surgery.
 LASIK surgery and radial keratotomy are 2 kinds of surgery to fix vision problems.
 After surgery, the cornea may swell.
 This can cause new eyesight problems.
 If this happens, your healthcare provider may advise corneal ring implantation to fix the vision changes.

 Your procedure will be done by an eye surgeon.
 The surgery can be done in several ways.
 The surgeon will make small cuts in the outer edge of your cornea.
 He or she will make tunnels under the outer layer of your cornea.
 Sections of the ring are put into these tunnels.
 The cuts on the cornea are then closed with very small stitches (sutures).

 All procedures have risks.
 Some of the risks of corneal ring implantation are: